charlieellington/zebra/documentation/step5-content2.md

     -   **Trigger:** Use `<AccordionTrigger>` with the step title (e.g. "Workshops", "Prototype", "User Testing", "Continuous Build").
 Style the trigger text to stand out --- likely using a font size and weight similar to a subsection heading (check existing accordion or toggle styles in the template).
 It should be clear and clickable.
 If the template provides an icon (like a chevron) for accordion triggers, that will appear automatically; ensure it's visible.

     -   **Content:** Inside `<AccordionContent>`, put the step's description text (as a `<p>` or small block of text).
-Use the exact content provided for each step, but edit for brevity and clarity.
-Aim for a direct, **Hemingway-esque** explanation of what each step entails.
-For example, if the original text is wordy, simplify it: *"**Workshops:** We kick off with rapid idea workshops to clarify your vision."* Keep sentences short and active.
-Use Tailwind utility classes for text as needed (e.g. `text-sm md:text-base` if you want slightly smaller text on mobile).
+Use the exact content provided for each step from the content file, but edit for brevity and clarity.
+The content for steps is in documentation/content lines 7-15.

     -   Ensure the content is given some margin or padding for readability (the default AccordionContent in Shadcn might already have appropriate spacing; if not, add a class like `mt-2` on the `<p>`).